 DANDE (Drag and Atmospheric Neutral Density Explorer)

-DANDE is a microsatellite, a sphere of 46 cm in diameter and a mass of ~50 kg, under development by students at the University of Colorado at Boulder (UCB), CO, and administered by the Colorado Space Grant Consortium (CoSGC) in partnership with the Aerospace Engineering Science Department (ASEN).
+DANDE is a microsatellite mission, developed by students at the University of Colorado at Boulder (UCB), CO, and administered by the Colorado Space Grant Consortium (CoSGC) in partnership with the Aerospace Engineering Science Department (ASEN).
 The goal of the DANDE mission is to provide an improved understanding of the satellite drag environment in the lower-thermosphere at low-cost.
 1) 2)

 In addition to being a unique educational forum for teaching design and systems engineering, the mission is a response to government and industry needs for near-real time space-weather and drag prediction models.
 These products are important to operators of low earth orbiting satellites with precision navigation needs and include both government and industry.

 The DANDE project is part of the University Nanosat Program (UNP) jointly administered by AIAA (American Institute of Aeronautics and Astronautics), AFOSR (Air Force Office of Scientific Research), and AFRL (Air Force Research Laboratory).
 DANDE was selected the winner in January 2009 from a US national competition (NanoSat-5, which started in 2007) among 10 other universities to build and test a working satellite.
-The first-place award meant that the project is being sponsored by the government.
-The plans call for the satellite to be launched in 2011-12.
+The first-place award meant that the project received sponsorship from the government.

 The DANDE government collaborators interact with UCB engineering students and include the AFOSR, AFRL, AFSPC (Air Force Space Command Space Analysis Center), NRL (Naval Research Laboratory), the NOAA (National Oceanographic and Atmospheric Administration) Space Weather Prediction Center, and NASA/GSFC (Goddard Space Flight Center).